-Leave the engine operating at low throttle for a few minutes to allow it to warm up.
+5. Leave the engine operating at low throttle for a few minutes to allow it to warm up.
 Gradually push the choke control lever open (to the left) as the engine warms.

 IMPORTANT!
 Engine should be warmed up before putting to work.

-Once the engine is warmed, increase the throttle setting to MAX before beginning.
+6. Once the engine is warmed, increase the throttle setting to MAX before beginning.

-6.10 Stopping the Engine
+6.10 Stopping Procedure